ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/Array_List/TheoryOfArray.md

 ### 1. **Reverse the Array**
+   - **Hint**:
+   - In-Place Reversal with Loop: This is the most efficient way to reverse an array in terms of both time and space complexity.
+It only requires O(n) time and O(1) space.
+   - New Array Method: This approach is simpler but requires additional space (O(n)).
+   - Using Collections API: Suitable for object arrays, not for primitive arrays.
-   - **Hint**: Use two pointers, one at the beginning and one at the end, and swap the elements until the pointers meet in the middle.
+   - Use two pointers, one at the beginning and one at the end, and swap the elements until the pointers meet in the middle.

 ### 2. **Find the Maximum and Minimum Element in an Array**
    - **Hint**: Traverse the array while maintaining two variables for the maximum and minimum values.